Neurology Residency Program

 Continuity Clinic

-During all three years of training, every resident will maintain a half-day outpatient clinic once a week.
+During the PGY2-4 years, every resident will maintain an outpatient continuity clinic.
 This will provide an opportunity to experience a typical outpatient practice, as patients seen will follow one resident throughout the entire residency.
 This experience will help gain skills and understanding about managing patients in an outpatient setting and provide for continuity of care over time.
-Various faculty preceptors will be assigned to provide supervision and teaching throughout the year.
+Faculty preceptors will be assigned to supervise and teach throughout the year.

 Vacation